-From worries about the drug violence and safety to finding the best accommodation, expats often have concerns about expat life in Mexico.
+From worries about the drug violence and safety to finding the best accommodation, new arrivals often have concerns about expat life in Mexico.
 Below are some of the most common questions that expats have when contemplating a move to Mexico.

 What about the drug violence?
 Is it safe in Mexico for foreigners?

 The horrific drug violence in Mexico is a result of the government finally cracking down on drug cartels.
-The violence is almost completely centred round rival cartels and government law enforcement, and localised to specific areas.
+The violence is almost completely centred around rival cartels and government law enforcement and is localised to specific areas.
 Tourists and expats are not generally affected.

-Is it easy to get into the US from Mexico?
+Is it easy to get into the USA from Mexico?

-This depends; citizens of the US and Canada are usually whisked through the border with no US visa needed, although a passport is required.
+This depends; citizens of the USA and Canada are usually whisked through the border with no visa needed, although a passport is required.
 Long lines at border crossings are common.
-For other nationals crossing the border, entry just depends on visa status.
+For other nationals crossing the border, entry depends on visa status.